You’ve probably heard about psychotherapist Amy Morin’s “13 Things Mentally Strong People Don’t Do”.

 This is another reason I love every minute of my personal development journey.

-I get to learn new things, reflect on my life choices through fresh eyes, make positive changes each day and continue to grow whilst being inspired and spreading wonderful messages to boot.
+I get to learn new things and reflect on my life choices through fresh eyes.

 I thought I’d share her “13 Things Mentally Strong People Don’t Do” with you in case you haven’t heard about her.